 For comparison, we apply identical perturbations to P1, establishing a performance baseline under equivalent conditions.

-Second, \textit{coupling (off-diagonal) disorder} captures imperfections in exchange interactions arising from material defects or control errors.
-The modified couplings $J_i \rightarrow J_i + E d_i \delta$ yield the adjusted Hamiltonian:
+Second, \textit{{coupling} (off-diagonal) disorder} captures imperfections in exchange interactions arising from material defects or control errors.
+The modified couplings $J_i \rightarrow J_i + E d_i \delta$ yield the adjusted Hamiltonian

-We investigated three distinct regimes: (i) pure on-site disorder, (ii) pure coupling disorder, and (iii) simultaneous disorder.
+We investigate three distinct regimes: (i) pure on-site disorder, (ii) pure coupling disorder, and (iii) simultaneous disorder.
 For each disorder strength $E$, we ensure statistical reliability by computing the end-to-end peak negativity across $10^3$ realizations.
 Specifically, for each realization, we simulate the time evolution under the corresponding disordered Hamiltonian, record the maximum entanglement value attained during the evolution, and then average this value over all realizations.
 The resulting data points, plotted for varying $E$, quantify the robustness of both protocols against realistic experimental imperfections.

-Three cases were analyzed: (i) pure on‑site disorder, (ii) pure coupling disorder, and (iii) both disorders acting simultaneously.
+Three cases are analyzed: (i) pure on‑site disorder, (ii) pure coupling disorder, and (iii) both disorder types acting simultaneously.
 We begin by analyzing pure on-site disorder.
 Figure \ref{fig:fig5} shows that P2 maintains excellent performance even at high disorder strengths, while P1 suffers significant entanglement degradation.
 This robustness is particularly valuable for practical implementations, as it allows for high entanglement generation (high negativity values) despite imperfections in the applied boundary magnetic fields.

-A similar advantage emerges for coupling disorder (Fig. \ref{fig:fig6}), where P2 maintains substantial entanglement ($\mathcal{N} \approx 0.8$) even at values of $E\approx 0.75\delta$.
-Interestingly, when diagonal and off-diagonal disorders are present simultaneously, P2 continues to outperform P1, as shown in Fig. \ref{fig:fig7}.
+A similar advantage emerges for coupling disorder (Figure \ref{fig:fig6}), where P2 maintains substantial entanglement ($\mathcal{N} \approx 0.8$) even at values of $E\approx 0.75\delta$.
+Interestingly, when diagonal and off-diagonal disorder are present simultaneously, P2 continues to outperform P1, as shown in Figure \ref{fig:fig7}.
 This consistent superiority across all disorder regimes confirms P2's exceptional resilience to typical solid-state fabrication imperfections.

-\subsection{Resistance to dephasing}
+\subsection{Resistance to Dephasing}

-A ubiquitous source of decoherence in solid-state devices is pure dephasing of the qubits that terminate the spin chain and interface it with external control circuitry.
-To assess its influence, we numerically evolve the \emph{full} Lindblad master equation [see Eq. \eqref{ME}], in which the term
+A ubiquitous source of decoherence in solid-state devices is the pure dephasing of the qubits that terminate the spin chain and interface it with external control circuitry.
+To assess its influence, we numerically evolve the \emph{full} Lindblad master equation [see \mbox{Equation \eqref{ME}}], in which the term